“No I would not give you false hope

 Thus far, only four of the eight matches have shared their matrilineal line with me.

-Of these, three also have brick walls (but at least have a maiden name) about two generations earlier than my own.
+Of these, three also have brick walls (but at least have a maiden name!) about two generations earlier than my own.
 These women are each from differing US states and the only thing in common is English/British derived surnames.
 It is obvious our shared ancestor is further back on the family tree.

 The fourth match’s line goes back much further and I’ve already been able do a bit of quick research to take it back three more generations – to the earliest settlers of Elizabethtown, NJ in the 17th century.
-Again, British origins seem to be prevalent.
+Again, colonial British origins seem to be prevalent.

 This match’s line goes back 11 generations, which roughly puts us at around a 70 percent chance of locating a common ancestor.

-So far, I think this could be helpful in eliminating possibilities for my own brick wall ancestor.
+So far, I do believe this could be helpful in eliminating possibilities for my own brick wall ancestor.
 It seems that I can probably focus on families with a daughter named Sarah (b.
 1852) in the region she married (Huntingdon/Mifflin Cos., PA) who seem to have British ancestry rather than Pennsylvania Dutch.

 And if I can begin to figure out the “family segments” of my Grandmom’s maternal line, I just may be able to determine which autosomal DNA matches may be from my mystery Sarah’s line and see if there is any kind of connection with the mtDNA matches (surnames, regions, shared DNA).